-Toxoplasmosis passes from animals to humans, sometimes without causing any symptoms.
-When kids do have symptoms, they vary depending on the child's age and the immune system's response to the infection.
-(As with humans, infected cats often don't show any signs of a toxoplasmosis infection.)
+Toxoplasmosis is passed from animals to humans, sometimes without causing any symptoms.
+When kids do have symptoms, they vary depending on a child's age and the immune system's response to the infection.
+(Both humans and infected cats often don't show any signs of a toxoplasmosis infection.)

-When a pregnant woman (even one who has no symptoms) catches toxoplasmosis during pregnancy and remains untreated, there's a chance that she could pass the infection on to her developing fetus.
-Babies who become infected during their mother's first trimester tend to have the most severe symptoms.
+When a pregnant woman (even one with no symptoms) catches toxoplasmosis during pregnancy and it's not treated, there's a chance that she could pass the infection to her developing fetus.
+Babies infected during their mother's first trimester tend to have the most severe symptoms.

-However, it's rare that a woman who got toxoplasmosis before getting pregnant will pass the infection on to her unborn baby because she (and, therefore, her baby) will have built up immunity to the infection.
-It can occur, though, if a pregnant woman who's had a previous infection becomes immunocompromised and her infection is reactivated.
+A woman who got toxoplasmosis before getting pregnant usually won't pass the infection to the baby — this is because she (and, therefore, her baby) will have built up immunity to the infection.
+Toxoplasmosis can be reactivated, meaning it can come back, in a pregnant woman who's had a previous toxoplasma infection and has a weakened immune system.
 Generally, it's probably a good idea to wait to try to get pregnant until at least 6 months after a toxoplasmosis infection.

 Up to 90% of children born with congenital toxoplasmosis have no symptoms early in infancy, but a large percentage will show signs of infection months to years later.
-The few who show clear signs of infection at birth or shortly after may be born prematurely or are unusually small at birth.
+Premature newborns and very small newborns show clear signs of infection at birth or shortly after.

-Some babies with congenital toxoplasmosis have brain and nervous system abnormalities that cause:
+Some babies with congenital toxoplasmosis have brain and nervous system problems that cause:

-If a child is born with congenital toxoplasmosis and remains untreated during infancy, there's almost always some sign of the infection (often eye damage) by early childhood to adolescence.
+If a child is born with congenital toxoplasmosis and isn't treated during infancy, there's almost always some sign of the infection (often eye damage) by early childhood to adolescence.

-A healthy child who becomes infected with toxoplasmosis may have no symptoms of infection or only a few swollen glands that:
+A healthy child with toxoplasmosis may have no signs of infection or only a few swollen glands that:

 Although toxoplasmosis parasites may grow and multiply within a week of entering a person's body, it may be weeks or months before symptoms of infection appear (if they appear at all).